 There are many misconceptions about birth control in the UAE.
-While cohabitating outside of marriage is illegal in the UAE – refer to our guide here for more information on UAE law – many women use the contraceptive pill to help with painful periods and issues with skin, so it’s available here.
+While cohabitating outside of marriage is illegal in the UAE – refer to our guide here for more information on UAE law – many women use the contraceptive pill to help with painful periods and issues with skin.
+So yes, it is available here.

 Emirates Woman spoke to Dr. Josephine Jose, head of obstetrics and gynaecology at Dubai’s International Modern Hospital, and Dr. Anushuya Kasi, consultant obstetrician and gynaecologist at Dubai’s Mediclinic Welcare Hospital, to get the facts straight.